microsoft/code-with-engineering-playbook/docs/automated-testing/cdc-testing/README.md

 ![CDC VS E2E tests](./images/cdc-vs-e2e.png)

 Additionally, a close collaboration between consumer and provider teams is strongly encouraged through the CDC development process, which can bring many other benefits.
-Contracts offer a formal way to document the shared understanding how components should interact with each other, and serve as a base for the communication between teams.
+Contracts offer a formal way to document the shared understanding how components interact with each other, and serve as a base for the communication between teams.
 In a way, the contract repository serves as a live documentation of all consumer-provider interactions of a system.

 CDC has some drawbacks as well.
 An extra layer of testing is added requiring a proper investment in education for team members to understand and use CDC correctly.